buscseik/log2chart/README.md

 List of file object.
 E.g.: $(ls | Where-Object {$_.Name -like "log*.pinglog.txt"} )
 * ReportName:
-Define name of the generated report.
+Defines the name of the generated report.
 * Logtype:
-There are four option to choose: Iperf, Linux, Windows and WindowsWithDate.
+There are four options to choose from: Iperf, Linux, Windows and WindowsWithDate.
-Make sure select the corresponding option.
+Make sure to select the corresponding option.